If you’re suffering from fatigue, will a carnivore diet help?

 Now – if you recover your energy after starting a whole food or paleo diet, there’s no need to move towards a keto or carnivore diet.

 However, if you’re successfully eating keto and your fatigue is still debilitating, it’s time to take the next step.
 It’s time for a carnivore diet.

 Sometimes nutrition is at the root cause of fatigue.
 But not always.

-If you’ve tried every diet out there but still feel tired, go back to a way of eating that includes as many whole foods as possible.
-Just be sure that your energy levels aren’t negative affected.
+If you’ve tried every diet out there but still feel tired, go back to eating as many whole foods as possible.
+Just be sure that your energy levels don’t get worse.

 To recap, your four steps towards starting a carnivore diet should be as follows:

-- Adopt a whole food or paleo way of eating.
+- Adopt a whole food or paleo diet.